docusign/code-examples-node/README.md

 * [Installation](#installation)

 ## Introduction
-This repo is a Node.JS application that demonstrates:
+This repo is a Node.JS application that demonstrates the following:

 ### Authorization Code Grant
 This example enables the user to authenticate with DocuSign via the